innovationOUtside/open-ouxml-tools/README.md

 The markdown files can then be edited as simple text documents and used as part of markdown web publishing workflows.

-The Binderised version of this repo allows you to test the package an try generating markdown versions of OpenLearn units from their source OU-XML.
+The Binderised version of this repo allows you to test the package and generate markdown versions of OpenLearn units from their source OU-XML.
 The Binderised repo also installs Jupytext, which allows the markdown files to be edited in a Jupyter notebook interface.
 (Files cannot be saved directly back to Github from a MyBinder environment; they need to be exported and then uploaded to a Github repo, or example.
 The `nbarchive` extension is also installed in the Binderised environment to make it easier to export generated markdown files, etc.)

 Quick example: